arangodb/docs/drivers/dotnet-databases.md

 }
 ```

-## Retrieve a List of All Databases
+## Retrieving a List of All Databases

-To retrieve the list of all databases on an ArangoDB server, connect to the
+To retrieve a list of all databases on an ArangoDB server, connect to the
 `_system` database and call `GetDatabasesAsync()`.

 ```csharp